Frequently Asked Questions

 How do I enroll my student online for TMHS?

 - Students may only be enrolled by their legal guardian.
-The link for the full enrollment process is below.
-Please read all as it provides you with all the information you will need.
+Click the link below for the full enrollment process.
+Please read all as it provides you with all the information you need.

 - Make sure you have all your documents ready to be uploaded into the tab called "documents" when enrolling your student in the TISD link.